 Recently I came across a video clip about TWG’s Yellow Gold Bud Tea.
 This tea is believed to have been once the favourite of Chinese emperors and as precious and costly as gold.
 In fact, each tea bud is lavished in 24-karat gold, which once infused, yields a delicately metallic and floral aftertaste.

-During this wait, soldiers manning Sadhna Post would serve tea to all.
+During this wait, soldiers manning Sadhna Post served tea to all.
 It was real refreshing cup of tea as one was both physically and mentally tired traversing up through the treacherous roads with many hairpin bends.
 It was a magic potion that invigorated tired limbs and ebbing spirits.

 It took about four hours of strenuous climb to Sadhna Post and was a sure test of anyone’s mental and physical abilities.
 It was a kind of surreal experience.
-Talking aloud was not permitted as the vibrations caused by human voice could resonate with layers of snow on the ridge face and trigger an avalanche.
-On reaching Sadhna Post, everyone was welcomed by the soldiers with a hot ‘cuppa’, a cup of tea that was the most refreshing and tasty – it simply was the best ever.
+On reaching Sadhna Post, everyone was welcomed by the soldiers with a hot ‘cuppa,’ a cup of tea that was the most refreshing and tasty – it simply was the best .
 To my mind, it could very well be compared to Amrit – the nectar of immortality in Hindu mythology.
 The climb down from the Sadhna post appeared easier but was just as treacherous, if not more, due to the tendency to slip and fall.

 I have never tasted the Yellow Gold Bud Tea, the specialty of the Chinese emperors.
-But I am pretty certain that it would pale into insignificance when compared with the Amravathi Special or the Sadhna Post Amrit!
+But I am certain that it will pale into insignificance when compared with the Amravathi Special or the Sadhna Post Amrit!